ivanbelenky/brief/briefings/CompoundedEmojis.md

 # Compounded Emojis

-I just learned today that some emojis are concatenations of codepoints that represent other emojis.
+I just learned that some emojis are concatenations of codepoints that represent other emojis.

 disclaimer: **empty spaces** are unrenderable bytes